MonashARP/game-package-wombats/README.md

 **wombat21** is an R package that simulates a fully playable game of Blackjack (21).
 It supports:

-- Multiplayer (up to 6 players)
+- Multiplayer mode with up to 6 players (human or AI)

-- Computer-controlled opponents
+- Customizable dealer logic with automation support

 - Betting system with coin tracking

 - Game logic: splitting, doubling down, and insurance

-- Dealer logic (automated play)
+- Strategy simulation with user-defined rules

-- Player profiles saved locally
+- Bankroll visualization across rounds

-- Graphs for coin history and ranking
+- Auto-save and resume for player profiles

 ## Installation